Kia Ora, Welcome to Term 4

 Please try to avoid travelling during the school term.

-If you do have to travel overseas during school time, please make an appointment to discuss this with Miss Dot, our
+If you do have to travel overseas during school time, please make an appointment to discuss this with Miss Dot, our School Liaison Officer.

 IT’S SPRING!
 PLANTING PRODUCE AT HOME

+Spring is here!
 It’s a great time to get stuck in and get the garden ready as well.
 Veggie gardens are a great interactive way to get tamariki involved and learn about where food comes from, how to care for plants and start conversations about sustainability and conservation.

+No Space?
+No Problem!
 You don’t need a big space to be able to garden.
 Fruit and vegetables can easily be grown in pots or containers, on a balcony or windowsill, or even inside!
 Here are a few easy-to-grow options for those who are short on space.

-Potatoes are an amazing vegetable to grow with children because you don’t need a big space.
+1. Potatoes Potatoes are an amazing vegetable to grow with children because you don’t need a big space.
 Potatoes will happily grow in planter bags, pots or containers!
 Plus, nearly all kids like eating potatoes since they are versatile to cook with.
 As you start with a seed potato, it’s a little bit like a science experiment, which is lots of fun.
 Once the seed potatoes have ‘eyes’, you can plant them in a deep bucket or potato bag.
 Every time the plants reach the surface, cover with more soil.
 Potatoes are an easy vegetable for kids to learn how to take care of themselves.
 A good tip is to wait until all the flowers on the potato plant have nearly died back before harvesting your potatoes.

-Cherry tomatoes are a great crop to grow with your ākonga.
+2. Cherry Tomatoes Cherry tomatoes are a great crop to grow with your ākonga.
 Usually high-yielding, producing a heap of little tomatoes that are sweet and delicious.
 They’ll happily grow in pots or containers and are perfect for snacking, salads, or vegetable kebabs.

-Peas are also easy to grow in pots and grow quickly.
+3. Peas Peas are also easy to grow in pots and grow quickly.
 They are fun to harvest as tamariki will love shelling them from their pea pods!
 Peas can be frozen or kept in the refrigerator for about five days which makes them perfect for getting the most out of your crop.
 Choose the sunniest spot in space to grow and plant seeds 2.5cm deep and 5cm apart.
 Cover and water.

 4. Strawberries